streamingfast/substreams/docs/new/common/intro-injective.md

 Substreams provides you access to the raw full Injective block through a [Protobuf schema](https://protobuf.dev/).
 You can use the [Block Protobuf](https://github.com/streamingfast/firehose-cosmos/blob/develop/cosmos/pb/sf/cosmos/type/v1/block.pb.go#L75) to retrieve all the information contained in an Injective block, such as transactions or events.

+{% hint style="info" %}
-All Cosmos blockchains share the same data model, so the [Block Protobuf](https://github.com/streamingfast/firehose-cosmos/blob/develop/cosmos/pb/sf/cosmos/type/v1/block.pb.go#L75) used for Injective is the same for any other Cosmos blockchain.
+**Note**: All Cosmos blockchains share the same data model, so the [Block Protobuf](https://github.com/streamingfast/firehose-cosmos/blob/develop/cosmos/pb/sf/cosmos/type/v1/block.pb.go#L75) used for Injective is the same for any other Cosmos blockchain.
+{% endhint %}

 You can use the Rust programming language to access this `Block` object and select which specific data you want to retrieve from the blockchain.
 For example, the following example receives the `Block` object as a parameter and returns a user-defined object, `BlockStats`.